Mlyniv: Polish period

 During the Polish–Soviet War, Mlyniv changed hands between various armies.
 In July 1920, for a short period of time the Soviet regime once again was secured on the efforts of the 14th Soviet Cavalry Division (commander Oleksandr Parkhomenko, part of the First Cavalry Army, Konnarmia).
 According to the 1921 Treaty of Riga, Mlyniv became part of the Second Polish Republic (Wołyń Voivodeship).

 In 1921 the town had a population of 1263.
 As part of Poland, the Polish language became enforced (revived) as the official language.
 In 1932 a state school with seven grades was built.
 A local pharmacy was also opened.
 In 1930 the population of Mlyniv declined in comparison with 1921.
 In February 1926 a local chapter of the Communist Party of Western Ukraine was founded, and in 1935, its youth wing Komsomol.
 To fight the increase in communist influence, a local starosta requested an increase in the number of local police officers.
 In September 1934, demonstrations organized by the local communists resulted in the arrest of 23 people.
-Another communist action took place in February 1938 to demand the release of Belarusian revolutionary Siarhei Prytytski.
+Another communist action took place in February 1938 to demand the release of Belarusian revolutionary Sergey Pritytsky.
 The action requested help for Republican Spain (Spanish Civil War), as well as to fight fascism and for the democratization of Poland and liberation of West Ukraine.
 A Catholic parish existed in Mlyniv within Dubno County.